CharlesCreativeContent/toolhouse-examples/README.md

 app.py: This is the main file that sets up the FastAPI app, configures middleware, defines routes, and integrates Toolhouse with OpenAI's GPT models.
 SystemPrompts.py: This file contains pre-configured system prompts that are passed into the API to shape the behavior of each endpoint. demo.html: This file contains an example of the rag and search tools on a web page

-## Why build AI Agents
-There is a growing interest in creating AI agents - powered by LLMs and tools.
-The main goal of an AI agent is to complete a task a user gives it.
-This task might require the agent to perform multiple steps autonomously or with little user intervention.
-To complete these steps, the LLM powering the agent will require to use function calls (a.k.a tool usage) to interact with other  software, for example by calling REST APIs.
-Different agents will require different tools to perform their tasks successfully.

 ## How Toolhouse helps
 Today's LLM technology doesn't run any code itself.
 Instead, you can run code externally: Toolhouse runs the code through the tool chosen by the LLM and on behalf the LLM.
 Once the tool has run it then tells the LLM what the output was.